msvanberg/msvanberg.github.io/_pages/cv.md

 * Master of Science (SM) in Technology and Policy, Massachusetts Institute of Technology
 * Bachelor of Arts (BA) in Computer Science, magna cum laude, Wellesley College

-Past and Current Research Projects
+Past and current research projects
 ======

 * How does government investment contribute to transformative capacity in the process industry?